 Day 22: Fly from Lhasa to your next destination or home via Katmandu or Delhi or Beijing

-Land tour cost USD 3990 per person based in 4 stars hotels
+Land tour cost USD 3990 per person based in standard hotels

 Internal flights are extra and subject to change

 Delhi – Paro- Kathmandu USD 680 per person.

 Kathmandu – Lhasa – Kathmandu USD 790 per person